Skeleton Key

 What it does

 Citations are platform-native.
-The thematic sections trace back to actual posts, Reddit threads, Amazon review patterns, or creator content rather than generic summaries.
-Each blockquote carries a platform tag, so you can see which channel contributed which insight and where the same signal surfaces across multiple platforms.
-Output length is roughly a one-pager equivalent of structured prose and tables.
+Each blockquote traces back to actual posts, Reddit threads, Amazon review patterns, or creator content rather than generic summaries, and carries a platform tag so you can see which channel contributed which insight and where the same signal surfaces across multiple platforms.

 Where to find it